JorgeRiescoDavila/lostchess/README.md

 Static evaluation uses piece material and piece-square tables for start and end positions.

-Search is done with an alpha-beta prune in negamax form, sorting captures by MVV-LVA and sorting quiet moves by killers.
-It also has quiescience search on leaf nodes, time based iterative deepening, checkmate distance handler and returns the principal line.
+Search is done with an alpha-beta prune in negamax form, sorting by killers, mvv_lva and heuristics.
+It has quiescience search on leaf nodes, time based iterative deepening, checkmate distance handler and returns the principal line.

 ## PerfT results
-Results for some positions, also checking that hash and fen are unafected after going through the full tree.
+Perft results with transposition table info.
 ```
  starting position
           20          20 T